amilash/Product-Development-Process/README.md

 p.s.
 Yes, I am available to consult for your organization on process, organizational development, training Product Development Teams and Managers in AGILE, and on specific projects.

+This work comes from a combination of processes I wrote as a Product Management Lead while working at [Monsoon](https://techcrunch.com/2015/07/08/capital-one-acquires-oakland-based-design-and-development-firm-monsoon/), [Kunai](https://www.kunaico.com/), and now for [Raft](https://goraft.tech/), as well as practices I developed over my careers worth of sucessful products and projects.
+Leadership teams from each company and I discussed open sourcing the info, I just never had time to before now.
+I'd like to credit [Aaron Cooley](https://github.com/acooley) for his contributions to some of the more technical pieces.

 ## Business Development Phase:
 + Client Account Discovery Meeting - (Biz Dev, Client, Dept Lead ?)
 + Discuss services, and expertise we offer.